Dale Thomas (footballer): 2006 AFL season

-Thomas made his debut in the AFL in round one of the 2006 AFL Season, in Collingwood's match against the Adelaide Crows.
+Thomas made his debut in the AFL in round one of the 2006 AFL Season in Collingwood's match against the Adelaide Crows.
 Thomas gathered 16 disposals, kicked two goals and took a spectacular mark on an Adelaide opponent's back.
-In Collingwood's round two win against Hawthorn gathered twenty disposals and was nominated for the 2006 AFL Rising Star award.
-By round two he had become a cult figure at Collingwood.
+In Collingwood's round two win against Hawthorn he gathered twenty disposals and was nominated for the 2006 AFL Rising Star award.
+By round three he had become a cult figure at Collingwood.

-During the 2006 ANZAC Day match against Essendon Thomas was nominated for both Mark of the Year and Goal of the Year.
+During the 2006 ANZAC Day match against Essendon, Thomas was nominated for both Mark of the Year and Goal of the Year.
 He took a spectacular mark over Essendon player Andrew Welsh.
 He also kicked a memorable goal, baulking an opponent and kicking from 50 metres under pressure.

 Thomas' season was marred by an injury to his collarbone on 5 August.
 Thomas returned to play in Collingwood's defeat in the 2006 First Elimination Final to the Western Bulldogs, where he took a spectacular mark on the shoulders of an opponent.

-Thomas became so popular in his first season of AFL that guernseys bearing his name sold twice as many as the then captain, Nathan Buckley, at the club's merchandise shop.
+Thomas became so popular in his first season of AFL that guernseys bearing his number sold twice as many as the then captain, Nathan Buckley, at the club's merchandise shop.